 Telethon was a widely popular 24-hour live television spectacular aimed at securing donations from viewers for a charitable cause.
 The feel-good vibe of Telethon was infectious, appealing to both adults, kids (who were allowed to stay up in front of the telly) and willing celebs.
 This selection covers highlights from the 1981 Wellington Telethon (for International Year of the Disabled).
 Bob Parker, Selwyn Toogood, Ian Johnstone and host Peter Sinclair get goofy amongst smurfs, bagpipes, and talking belly-buttons.
 "Thank you very much for your kind donation!"

 Split Enz are here caught at a pivotal moment in their career.
-They're just back from their first trip to Australia where they've recorded their critically acclaimed debut album Mental Notes - but it is yet to be released in New Zealand where they've taken time out from a national tour to appear on the inaugural Telethon.
-Within nine months they will be in England on their way to becoming NZ's most successful rock'n'roll export to date.
-Costumes are the "zootsuits" designed by Noel Crombie who contents himself with being a lurking presence in pale blue.
+They're just back from their first trip to Australia where they recorded acclaimed debut album Mental Notes, from which the 'Maybe' single is taken.
+But the album is yet to be released in New Zealand, where they've taken time out from a national tour to appear on the first Telethon.
+Within nine months they will be in the UK on the long path to becoming NZ's first international music success.
+The costumes are the "zootsuits" designed by Noel Crombie, who contents himself with being a lurking presence in pale blue.